WikoCuber/Smoczy-Clicker/README.md

 ![macro](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/461c0a6f-4e74-41e6-9e4e-d892cb5a69be)

 ### Armor changing
-Armor changing script switches armor that you wearing with armor in your EQ.
+Armor changing scripts switches armor that you wearing with armor in your EQ.
 Each script change armor with other slots in your EQ (see images below).
 It will work only when coordinates is correctly configured.

 ![armor](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/95c92b25-ad2b-42db-9d33-7ae6d09f7c97)
 ![eq](https://github.com/WikoCuber/Smoczy-Clicker/assets/98224818/ba6717f3-792a-438d-a5b5-0777fcff588f)